masenocturnal/seamail/Readme.md

 # Intro

-Email sucks; It's hard to manage, needs constant minding na but we need it.
-It's currently the defacto standard of electronic communication between organisations.
+Email sucks; It's hard to manage, needs constant managing but we need it.
+It's currently the de facto standard of electronic communication between organisations.

 Many organisations and individuals would like to have the privacy, security and control guarantees that come with owning and operating their own mail server.
 The practical reality is that they often aren't in the position to support their own mail setup.
-Even seasoned admins and developers often can't spare the time to keep the server ticking along.
+Even seasoned admins and developers often can't spare the time to keep the server up to date and having a single administrator can be a bottleneck.

-The alternative currently is to outsource the problem.
+The alternative currently is to out source the problem.
 Delegating the responsibility to 3rd parties such as Google, Microsoft and Protonmail.
+There needs to be a middle ground.
-So let's make mail as easy as possible.
+So let's make mail as easy as possible to setup and administer.

 ## What does this mean ?